Swan Creek Park is a greenspace nestled on the boundary between East Tacoma and Pierce County.

 Amenities: curbside parking

-- Coming from Interstate 5: Head south on Portland Ave and turn left on East 56th Street.
+- Directions from Interstate 5: Head south on Portland Ave and turn left on East 56th Street.
 Trail head is located after the First Creek Middle School entrance on the left.

 Amenities: curbside parking

-- Coming from Interstate 5: Head south on Portland Avenue and turn left on East 44th Street.
+- Directions from Interstate 5: Head south on Portland Avenue and turn left on East 44th Street.
 Turn right on East T Street.

-Metro Parks Tacoma has partnered with the Evergreen Mountain Bike Alliance to create a 50-acre mountain bike trail network, which was expanded in 2016, and draws a diverse crowd of enthusiasts.
+Metro Parks Tacoma has partnered with the Evergreen Mountain Bike Alliance to create a 50-acre mountain bike trail network.

 Remember to always wear a helmet when biking; protection is especially important when riding on trails with obstacles and more difficult features.

-Want to get involved with the Mountain Bike Trails care and events?
-Check out www.evergreenmtb.org.
+Get involved with Mountain Bike Trail care and events, Visit www.evergreenmtb.org.

 - Provide free, accessible, nutritious food to community members experiencing food insecurity